nkpatro/catcoin/INSTALL.md

-Building CounosCoin
+Building CounosCash
 ================

-See doc/build-*.md for instructions on building the various elements of the CounosCoin Core reference implementation of CounosCoin.
+See doc/build-*.md for instructions on building the various elements of the CounosCash Core reference implementation of CounosCash.